spoonapps/docs/testing/sql_sandbox/sqlsandbox.md

 mongo localhost:port
 ```

-The port number is shown when at the top when you run the start command.
+The port number will be displayed in the command prompt.